PreciousWarrior/BetterDiscordPlugins/README.md

 7. Enable the plugin via `Settings>Bandaged BD>Plugins`, find the plugin and enable it.

-For any questions/bugs/feature requests, open an issue.
+For any questions/bugs/feature requests, [open an issue](https://github.com/PreciousWarrior/BetterDiscordPlugins/issues/new).

-For any code changes, open a pull request.
+For any code changes, create a fork and [open a pull request](https://github.com/PreciousWarrior/BetterDiscordPlugins/compare/development...development).